xanderstevenson/mistral-4-cisco/README.md

         *   Send the output from each device to Mistral AI for individual analysis.
         *   Send the combined output from all devices of that type to Mistral AI for a combined analysis, including identification of common configurations, deviations, and potential vulnerabilities.
 5. Save the raw outputs and the AI-generated summaries to a timestamped YAML file in the `output/<device_type>` directory.
+6. Display analysis for each device and for the device group in the terminal.

 **Review the Output**